corp-por/docs/content/Scripting/commands.md

 ---

 ## Commands
-Most of these commands can be found under their respective access level folders under `core\scripts\commands\<accesslevel>\main.lua`.
+Most of these commands can be found under their respective access level folders under `<core/stones>\scripts\commands\<accesslevel>\main.lua`.
 For commands affecting an object, leaving off the object from the command will produce either a targeting cursor or a UI window.

+### Core commands
 | Name | Description | [Access level](/setup/access) | Format (alias) |
 | :---: | :---: | :---: | :---: |
 | /help | Lists all available commands or describes a specific command. | Everyone | `/help <command>` |